 What's the difference between each paper stock?
 What's the best to

-decide on the weight of paper you would like.
-80# text paper is a lightweight
+Next, decide on the weight of paper you would like.
+70# text paper is very lightweight and

-select either 80# or 100# cover which will give your booklets a more upscale
+can select either 80# or 100# cover which will give your booklets a more upscale feel and will

 What's the most common booklet size?